 Labour versus capital

-Strikes are back!
-It came as an unwelcome shock, like a ghost from the past, when British Airways cabin crews began their long running militant dispute at the beginning of this year (2010).
-The political scene throughout the sixties and seventies was dominated by confrontation between labour and management till Thatcherism in the mid-eighties put an end to strikes.
-There was of course legislation concerning strikes, ballots, pickets, etc.; but maybe there was also a changed mood in the country, an acceptance that strikes were either unnecessary, or counter-productive.
-However, we see once again militant labour confronting recalcitrant capital in an attempt to preserve wages and privileges, to the considerable detriment of all concerned, including the general public.
+It came as an unwelcome shock when British Airways cabin crews began their long running militant dispute at the beginning of this year (2010).
+It was like a ghost from the past.
+The political scene throughout the sixties and seventies had been dominated by the fundamental confrontation between labour and management; untill Thatcherism in the mid-eighties put an end to strikes.
+There seemed to be a changed mood in the country, an acceptance that strikes were either unnecessary, or counter-productive.
+There was, of course, the failed miners' strike engineered by clever stock-piling of coal; and there was legislation concerning strikes, ballots, pickets, etc. However, strikes are back; we see once again militant labour confronting recalcitrant capital in an attempt to preserve wages and privileges.
+This to the considerable detriment of all concerned, including the general public.

 I am surprised that the German concept of Mitbestimmung (Co-determination) has not been taken up more widely.
 In 1974 it became a legal requirement in West Germany that every firm employing more that 500 workers have worker representation on the supervisory and management boards.
 A similar law was passed in Sweden in 1976.
 A white paper studying the idea was prepared for the Wilson government but shelved in the "winter of discontent" and forgotten in the subsequent Thatcher regime.There seems to be some objective evidence that co-determination does indeed lead to improved worker-management relations and productivity ; though it may simply be that sensible people produce sensible laws, rather than the other way about — sensible laws producing sensible people.